vleue/bevy_workshop/bevy-workshop/src/basics/exercises2.md

     * You'll need to keep the "falling" system running *after* the "on_ground" system
 * Add a new component `JumpSpeed(f32)`.
 When the player jumps, set the value to something higher than gravity (`10.0` in the example above).
 While the player is jumping, decrease this value until it reaches `0.0`
 * If you did the "Player Acceleration" exercise, they can share component and systems

-## Falling

-Make the game go back to the menu when the player fall offscreen.

-Tips:
-* Check if the position of the player is below a certain threshold.
-Then change state to go back to the menu.